livechat/livechat-public-docs/agent-chat-api/_agent-chat-api.md

 }
 ```

-Returns threads that current agent has access to for given chat.
+Returns threads that the current agent has access to for a given chat.

 | Action | Request object | Required | Type | Notes |
 |--------|----------------|----------|------|-------|